-Request for Comments (RFCs)
+Requests for Comments (RFCs)

 Specification documents for the Internet protocol suite, including the DNS, are published as part of the Request for Comments (RFCs) series of technical notes.
 The standards themselves are defined by the Internet Engineering Task Force (IETF) and the Internet Engineering Steering Group (IESG).
-RFCs can be obtained online via FTP at:
+RFCs can be obtained online at: